-Stocks pullback on financials, healthcare weakness
+Stocks waver between good earnings, global growth worries

 Continue Reading Below

-This comes after a higher open on better-than-expected results from Dow components IBM, United Technologies and Procter & Gamble.
+Investors digested better-than-expected results from Dow components IBM, United Technologies and Procter & Gamble.

 MORE FROM FOXBUSINESS.COM